Computing finite index congruences of finitely presented semigroups and monoids: Introduction

 One key difference between the implementation of the low-index subgroup algorithm in, say, \GAP, and the low-index congruence algorithm in \libsemigroups is that the former finds conjugacy class representatives of subgroups with index at most $n\in \N$.
-As far as the authors are aware, there is no meaningful notion of conjugacy that can be applied to the low-index congruences algorithm for semigroups and monoids.
+As far as the authors are aware, there is no meaningful notion of conjugacy that can be applied to the low-index congruences algorithm for semigroups and monoids in general.
+Despite the lack of any optimizations for groups in the implementation of the low-index congruence algorithm in \libsemigroups, its performance is often better than or comparable to that of the implementations of Sims' low-index subgroup algorithm in \cite{Culler2025aa} and \GAP; see \cref{table-infinite} for more details.

-The paper \cite{Araujo2022aa} contains a number of claims about the relative superiority of the performance and capabilities of their implementation in \CREAM versus the \GAP package \Semigroups.
-However, many of these claims are false, and are debunked below.
-Some issues related to \cite{Araujo2022aa} that may indicate that their analysis is problematic include: